Douglas Gibson

 In the early 1980s, he also contributed film reviews to CBC Radio's Sunday Morning.
 Throughout his career, he has also been a contributor to The Globe and Mail, the National Post, Books in Canada, Toronto Life and Maclean's.

 He moved to McClelland and Stewart in 1986, becoming publisher of the company in 1988 and president in 2000.
 With M&S, he also managed his own imprint, Douglas Gibson Books.
 Numerous authors, including Munro, Davies, Hodgins, Gallant, Hugh MacLennan, Donald Jack, Guy Vanderhaeghe and W.O.
 Mitchell, followed him from Macmillan to M&S in order to continue working with him.
 Munro returned the advance the company had already paid her for The Progress of Love, and had to enter several months of legal negotiations to get released from her contract, although The Progress of Love ultimately became the first title published by Douglas Gibson Books.
 The departures greatly damaged Macmillan, which published only a small and irregular selection of fiction titles after Gibson's departure.

 Gibson was awarded the Canadian Booksellers' Association President's Award in 1991.
+In 2017 he was awarded membership in the Order of Canada.

 Following his retirement in 2008, Gibson published a memoir, Stories About Storytellers: Publishing Alice Munro, Robertson Davies, Alistair MacLeod, Pierre Trudeau, and Others, in 2011.
 Munro wrote the book's introduction.
-In recent years, he has also been known for frequent public appearances and statements on behalf of Munro, whose declining health has prevented her from making many public engagements.
+He also made frequent public appearances and statements on behalf of Munro, whose declining health prevented her from making many public engagements.

 Douglas Gibson Books

-Gibson has retired from his primary role with M&S, but continues to hold the role of publisher emeritus with Douglas Gibson Books.
+Gibson retired from his primary role with M&S, but he continued to hold the role of publisher emeritus with Douglas Gibson Books.

-Recent works published by Douglas Gibson Books have included short story collections by Alice Munro and Mavis Gallant, Terry Fallis' novels The Best Laid Plans and The High Road, Paul Wells' Right Side Up: The Fall of Paul Martin and the Rise of Stephen Harper's New Conservatism, Yves Beauchemin's A Very Bold Leap and The Years of Fire, James Bartleman's memoir Raisin Wine: A Boyhood in a Different Muskoka, and Max Nemni and Monique Nemni's award-winning series of biographies of Pierre Trudeau.
+Works published by Douglas Gibson Books have included short story collections by Alice Munro and Mavis Gallant, Terry Fallis' novels The Best Laid Plans and The High Road, Paul Wells' Right Side Up: The Fall of Paul Martin and the Rise of Stephen Harper's New Conservatism, Yves Beauchemin's A Very Bold Leap and The Years of Fire, James Bartleman's memoir Raisin Wine: A Boyhood in a Different Muskoka, and Max Nemni and Monique Nemni's series of biographies of Pierre Trudeau.